FelipeAP04/command-line-clue/game/notebook.md

 The murder location was the stockroom on the market

+the Clockmaker was found

+I found Wooden Box and Steel Ruler

 Location of the crime is still unknown - the room must have been empty when it happened...